wso2/docs-is/en/docs/guides/mfa/2fa-totp.md

 The  TOTP authenticator is enabled by default.

-You can disable the  TOTP authenticator by adding the following configuration to the `deployment.toml` file in the `<IS_HOME>/repository/conf` folder.
+To disable the  TOTP authenticator by add the following configuration to the `deployment.toml` file in the `<IS_HOME>/repository/conf` folder and restart the server.

 ```toml
 [authentication.authenticator.totp]